-We will offer two Independent Interventional Radiology positions through the NRMP Fellowship Match (December cycle) beginning July 1, 2021.
+We will offer one Independent Interventional Radiology positions through the NRMP Fellowship Match (December cycle) beginning July 1, 2022.
 Applications will be accepted through The Electronic Residency Appplication Service (ERAS).
-Interviews will begin after December 1, 2019.
+Interviews will begin after November 1, 2020.

 Both ESIR and non-ESIR candidates are encouraged to apply.